Washington State Route 290: History

 A road following the Great Northern Railway and Northern Pacific Railway line from Spokane to the Idaho state border at Newman Lake has existed since 1901.
 In 1937, the road became Secondary State Highway 2H (SSH 2H) and ran from Primary State Highway 2 in Spokane to Wellesley Avenue at the Idaho state border.
 SSH 2H was scheduled to be designated SR 290 in 1970 after a highway renumbering in 1964.
 The new designation was made to align with the sign route, now state route, system.
 In 1967, the eastern terminus of SSH 2H was shifted north to align with Idaho State Highway 53 (ID 53).
 In 1970, the state route system came into effect and SR 290 was formally established.

 The state legislature established a spur route of SR 290 in 1977 to connect it with I-90, using a recently built interchange at Liberty Park that was intended for the cancelled north–south freeway project.
 The spur would require a new crossing of the Spokane River, named the James E. Keefe Bridge, and funding for its construction was delayed several times due to other needs in the state.
 The bridge's construction was plagued with issues, including a survey error that resulted in several misplaced piers, and an audit was conducted by the state after it was completed in November 1984.
 In 2005, the western terminus of SR 290 was moved southeast to an exit with I-90, replacing the spur route.

 Until its closure in 2020, the highway crossed the Spokane River on the East Trent Bridge, which was constructed in 1910 by the Spokane city government.
-The concrete arch bridge was demolished and will be replaced by a new structure that is set to open in 2023.
+The concrete arch bridge was demolished and replaced over a three-year period at a cost of $25 million.
+The new bridge at the location, which incorporated similar design features but also includes bicycle lanes and wider walkways, opened to traffic in July 2023.